Border Terrier health problems

 Seizures are caused by uncontrolled electronic activity in the brain and when a dog has the tendency to have recurrent episodes without an underlying cause it is known as idiopathic epilepsy.
 This condition can vary greatly in severity and frequency so treatment will be tailored if needed.

 This condition cannot be prevented but order Terriers with epilepsy should not be bred from in case they do pass the condition on to their pets.

 A condition that is often mistaken for epilepsy, Canine Epileptoid Cramping Syndrome is a prevalent health problem in Border Terriers.
 It is a disorder that causes episodes of uncontrolled or abnormal movement in dogs which vary in length.

-It is not known what causes some dogs to suffer from this condition, but some veterinary professionals recommend feeding a gluten-free diet as some pets have responded well to this change.
+It is not known what causes some dogs to suffer from this condition, but some veterinary professionals recommend feeding them a gluten-free diet as some pets have responded well to this change.

 Juvenile Cataracts is a condition a dog can sometimes be born with or develop shortly after birth.
 The lens of an eye is supposed to be clear, but cataracts is an opacity of the lens which can affect a dog’s ability to see and sometimes result in blindness.

 There may be a variety of different reasons a pup develops cataracts including injury, inflammation, poor nutrition or genetics.